aj4abinjacob/How-to-setup-git-for-github-in-windows/README.md

 you will be asked to enter the passphrase type yes after the entering this command

+#### The steps from here are to disable github asking id_rsa passphrase everytime you try to access github
 ### 14. Edit the bashrc file
 ```
 notepad ~/.bashrc